-Before the show begins, realize that not all of the movie clips may be suitable for young viewers.
-The horror montage, for example, mixes excerpts from hoary black-and-white monster movies with potentially fright-inducing clips from films like The Birds, Halloween, Psycho, The Silence of the Lambs, and Tales from the Crypt.
+Not all of the movie clips may be suitable for young viewers.
+The horror montage, for example, mixes excerpts from hoary black-and-white monster movies with potentially fright-inducing clips from films such as The Birds, Halloween, Psycho, The Silence of the Lambs, and Tales from the Crypt.

 Touring Plans with Universal's Cinematic Spectacular - 100 Years of Movie Memories

 - Universal Studios One-Day Plan for Parents with Small Children

 - Universal Studios Florida One-Day Plan with Early Entry

 - Universal Studios Florida One-Day Plan without Early Entry

 - Universal Orlando Highlights One-Day/Two-Park Plan with Early Entry PART 1

 - Universal Orlando Highlights One-Day/Two-Park Plan without Early Entry PART 1

 - Universal Orlando Two-Day/Two-Park Plan with Early Entry DAY 2/PART 2